Kim So-hyun: Early life and education

-Kim So-hyun was born on June 4, 1999, in Australia, and has a younger brother.
+Kim So-hyun was born on 4 June 1999, in Australia, and has a younger brother.
 She moved to South Korea in 2003, when she was four years old.
-Her father died when she was nine years old.
+Her father died when she was nine.

-Kim transferred from Hoe-ryong Elementary School in Gyeonggi-do to Towol Elementary School and graduated in February 2012.
+Kim transferred from Hoeryong Elementary School in Gyeonggi Province to Towol Elementary School and graduated in February 2012.
 She then graduated from Yongin Munjung Middle School in 2015.
-She was subsequently homeschooled for her secondary education, and passed her high school graduation exams by 2017.
-The same year, she enrolled at Hanyang University's Department of Theater, through rolling admission.
-Kim attended the 79th entrance ceremony held at Hanyang University in Seongdong-gu, Seoul on February 28, 2018.
+She was subsequently homeschooled for secondary education, and passed her high school graduation exams by 2017.
+The same year, she enrolled at Hanyang University's Department of Theatre, through rolling admission.
+Kim attended the 79th entrance ceremony held at Hanyang University in Seongdong District, Seoul on 28 February 2018.

 In 2016, according to Singapore's national newspaper The Straits Times, Kim revealed in an email interview with the paper why she chose homeschooling instead of enrolling in high school.
-She said that while managing her acting career, she barely had time to study during her mid-school days (which made her have to take her exams unprepared) and missed out in activities with her classmates, and this similarly occurred in her elementary school days.
+She said that while managing her acting career, she barely had time to study during her middle school days (which made her have to take her exams unprepared) and missed out in activities with her classmates, and this similarly occurred in her elementary school days.
 Kim chose homeschooling for her high school education because she did not want to give up her education and career.
 With this decision, Kim felt it would allow her to dedicate more time to both filming and studying.

 Career

 2006–2011: Beginnings as a child actress

 Kim debuted as a child actress in 2006, playing a supporting role in the Drama City special "Ten Minute Minor".
 Then, she diligently increased her appearances from A Happy Woman (2007), Que Sera Sera (2007), Hometown of Legends (2008), My Name Is Pity (2008), Wife and Woman (2009) and Ja Myung Go (2009).

 She signed a management contract with SidusHQ in 2010.
-That year, she would go on to be cast in Becoming a Billionaire and King of Baking, Kim Takgu.
+That year, she would go on to be cast in Becoming a Billionaire and Bread, Love and Dreams.
 Kim was confirmed to make her big-screen debut in Man of Vendetta (2010) as Joo Hye-rin, a daughter of a well-respected pastor who gets kidnapped.
 Kim was cast through a competition of 500:1.
 She continued to portray the child counterparts of the female protagonists in television series such as The Thorn Birds (2011), The Duo (2011) and Sin of a Family (2011).
 She then starred in a family comedy film, Spy Papa, about parents and children's relationship during inter-Korean relations in 1974.